haiderCho/HandyPy/BrowserQ6Fluent/README.md

 - **History**: Stored locally only, last 100 pages
 - **Bookmarks**: Stored locally only
-- **No Tracking**: Epic Browser does not track you
+- **No Tracking**: NHC Browser does not track you
 - **Clear Data**: Use History → Clear History to remove all history

 ---

-Enjoy browsing with Epic Browser! 🚀
+Enjoy browsing with NHC Browser! 🚀